rx/presenters/README.md

 ## Code of Conduct

-Everyone interacting in the Voom::Presenters project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rx/presenters/blob/master/CODE-OF-CONDUCT.md).
+Everyone interacting in the COPRL project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/coprl/coprl/blob/master/CODE-OF-CONDUCT.md).

 [Demo]:https://coprl-ruby.herokuapp.com/